 How popular is the baby name Truce in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, check out all the blog posts that mention the name Truce.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Truce.

 According to the Idaho Department of Health and Welfare, the state’s top names two years ago were